Highlights of traveling through Kauai, the most isolated of the Hawaiian Islands.

 This trip was action-packed and unforgettable, so I’ve decided to focus on four topics for ease of reading: the overall feel of the island, the exotic foods, the fun activities we did, and the scenery.

-The Overall Feel
+The Overall Feel of Kauai

 Everywhere I looked, saturated colors overwhelmed my line of vision, including the piercing blue of the sky, the intense green of the plants, the smooth yellow of the sand, the sharp black of the volcanic rocks, the earthy brown of the mountains and cliffs, and the vibrant pinks, purples, reds, and oranges of the flowers.

-The island represents a beautiful collection of different geographies.
+The island is a beautiful collection of different geographies.
 Postcard-worthy beaches line most of the island’s edges, with the exception of the gigantic cliffs of the Na Pali Coast.
 Here, multicolored layers of rough, jagged rock dominate the island’s west coast.

 Viewing the Na Pali cliffs from the ocean was awesome.
 While getting thrown around in a boat by the waves, we watched the turquoise water smash violently against the rock and leave streams of white spray sliding down the harsh surface of the cliffs.